AfricasTalkingLtd/africastalking-python/README.md

 ### `Insights`

 - `check_sim_swap_state(phone_numbers: [str])`: Check the sim swap state of a given [array of ] phone number(s).

+### `Whatsapp`

+- `send(body: dict, wa_number: str, phone_number: str)`: Send a whatsapp message to a given phone number.

+    - `wa_number`: The number being used to send the message that is associated with the account. `REQUIRED`
+    - `phone_number`: The number that is to receive the message. `REQUIRED`
+    - `body`:  The message to be sent.
+The message has a combination of the following:
+      - `message`: The message to be sent to the client. `OPTIONAL`
+      - `mediaType`: The type of message being sent Can be one of `Image`, `Video`, `Audio` or `Voice`. `OPTIONAL`
+      - `url`: The hosted URL of what is being sent. `OPTIONAL`
+      - `caption`: The caption associated with an image or video that is being sent. `OPTIONAL`
+      - `action`: A dictionary with a list of actions. `OPTIONAL`
+      - `body`: A dictionary containing what is being sent with the interactive button or list. `OPTIONAL`
+      - `header`: A dictionary containing what header is being sent with the interactive button or list.`OPTIONAL`
+      - `footer`: A dictionary containing what footer is being sent with the interactive button or list.`OPTIONAL`

 ### `Ussd`